The question

 What is one creative way you have differentiated your spirits brand in a crowded market, and how has that approach affected sales and customer loyalty?

-Why the market felt crowded before the story even starts
+Why the market felt crowded

-Liquid: curiosity built into the recipe
+Liquid: curiosity in the recipe

-People: who the brand tries to win, and how it talks to them
+People: who the brand tries to win

-Experiences: rooms and clubs competitors cannot copy overnight
+Experiences: rooms and clubs competitors cannot copy

 Sales and loyalty: what we can say from the outside